 On the Sabotage page, you can enable and configure Tamper Detection.
 This enables the camera to send events when tampering is detected.

-- 1. For each camera head, click Head [#] to select the head to configure, and then perform the following steps. - 2.
-Make sure that the Enable Tamper Detection the checkbox is selected to enable Tamper Detection.
+1. Make sure that the Enable Tamper Detection the checkbox is selected to enable Tamper Detection.
 Tamper Detection is enabled by default.